 Common Causes of Car Accidents in Los Angeles

-There are a great many reasons for car accidents happening in Los Angeles.
-As a city, LA is an incredible place to live and work – a tourism hub with a thriving entertainment scene.
+There are a great many reasons for car accidents happening on LA County roads.
+As a city, Los Angeles is an incredible place to live and work – a tourism hub with a thriving entertainment scene.
 It is also the second most densely populated city in the United States, trailing only New York, and is known as one large accident hotspot.

 From driver errors to adverse conditions, heavy traffic and poor road layouts, we break down these all-encompassing terms and get to the root of the top causes of road accidents in Los Angeles – and how they can be avoided.

-View the top-15 road accident causes below and read on for a full rundown of each crash cause.
+View the leading causes of car accidents below and read on for a full rundown of each crash cause.

 - Distracted Driving